jagadishb1409/memoji-coversion/README.md

 i.
 To develop a CNN model for detecting facial expressions to classify them into seven emotions like Angry, Disgust, Fear, Happy, Sad, Surprise and Neutral.

 ii.
-To develop a website that can convert facial expressions to personalised emoji’s at real time using Facecam.
+To develop a website that can convert facial expressions to personalised memoji’s at real time using Facecam.

 ## Problem statement